Unethical human experimentation in the United States: 1960s

 In 1963, 22 elderly patients at the Jewish Chronic Disease Hospital in Brooklyn, New York City were injected with live cancer cells by Chester M. Southam, who in 1952 had done the same to prisoners at the Ohio State Prison, to "discover the secret of how healthy bodies fight the invasion of malignant cells".
 The administration of the hospital attempted to cover the study up, but the New York medical licensing board ultimately placed Southam on probation for one year.
 Two years later, the American Cancer Society elected him as their vice president.

-From 1963 to 1974, as part of Project Shipboard Hazard and Defense (SHAD), the U.S. Army performed tests which involved spraying several U.S. ships with various biological and chemical warfare agents, while thousands of U.S. military personnel were aboard the ships.
+From 1963 to 1974, as part of Project Shipboard Hazard and Defense (SHAD), the US Army performed tests which involved spraying several US ships with various biological and chemical warfare agents, while thousands of US military personnel were aboard the ships.
 The personnel were not notified of the tests, and were not given any protective clothing.
-Chemicals tested on the U.S. military personnel included the nerve gases VX and Sarin, toxic chemicals such as zinc cadmium sulfide and sulfur dioxide, and a variety of biological agents including Bacillus globigii, Coxiella burnetii (the causative agent of Q fever), and Francisella tularensis, the causative agent of Tularemia.
+Chemicals tested on the US military personnel included the nerve gases VX and Sarin, toxic chemicals such as zinc cadmium sulfide and sulfur dioxide, and a variety of biological agents including Bacillus globigii, Coxiella burnetii (the causative agent of Q fever), and Francisella tularensis, the causative agent of tularemia.

-In 1966, the U.S. Army released Bacillus globigii into the tunnels of the New York City Subway system, as part of a field experiment called A Study of the Vulnerability of Subway Passengers in New York City to Covert Attack with Biological Agents.
+In 1966, the US Army released Bacillus globigii into the tunnels of the New York City Subway system, as part of a field experiment called A Study of the Vulnerability of Subway Passengers in New York City to Covert Attack with Biological Agents.
 The Chicago subway system was also subject to a similar experiment by the Army.

 Human radiation experiments

-Researchers in the United States have performed thousands of human radiation experiments to determine the effects of ionizing radiation and radioactive contamination on the human body, generally on people who were poor, sick, or powerless.
-Most of these tests were performed, funded, or supervised by the United States military, Atomic Energy Commission, or various other U.S. federal government agencies.
+Researchers in the US have performed thousands of human radiation experiments to determine the effects of ionizing radiation and radioactive contamination on the human body, generally on people who were poor, sick, or powerless.
+Most of these tests were performed, funded, or supervised by the US military, Atomic Energy Commission (AEC), or various other US federal government agencies.

-The experiments included a wide array of studies, such as feeding radioactive food to mentally disabled children or conscientious objectors, inserting radium rods into the noses of schoolchildren, deliberately releasing radioactive chemicals over U.S. and Canadian cities, measuring the health effects of radioactive fallout from nuclear bomb tests, injecting pregnant women and babies with radioactive chemicals, and irradiating the testicles of prison inmates, amongst other things.
+The experiments included a wide array of studies, such as feeding radioactive food to mentally disabled children or conscientious objectors, inserting radium rods into the noses of schoolchildren, deliberately releasing radioactive chemicals over US and Canadian cities, measuring the health effects of radioactive fallout from nuclear bomb tests, injecting pregnant women and babies with radioactive chemicals, and irradiating the testicles of prison inmates, amongst other things.

 Much information about these programs was classified and kept secret.
-In 1986, the United States House Committee on Energy and Commerce released a report entitled American Nuclear Guinea Pigs: Three Decades of Radiation Experiments on U.S. Citizens.
+In 1986, the US House Committee on Energy and Commerce released a report entitled American Nuclear Guinea Pigs: Three Decades of Radiation Experiments on U.S. Citizens.
 In the 1990s, Eileen Welsome's reports on radiation testing for The Albuquerque Tribune prompted the creation of the Advisory Committee on Human Radiation Experiments by executive order of president Bill Clinton to monitor government tests; it published results in 1995.
 Welsome later wrote a book called The Plutonium Files.